rootech-inc/inbentory_cli/html/inventory_1/md/check-list.md

     - [x] PO Navigation
     - [x] Approve PO
     - [x] Delete PO
+    - [ ] PO remarks should be in an ellipse

 ### GRN
 - [x] View document transactions on document